CodeTemplar99/ai-voice-transcriptor/README.md

 1. **Deepgram API Integration**: The application utilizes the Deepgram API for speech-to-text conversion.
 The API provides $200 credits without a credit card requirement.
 2. **OpenAI API Integration**: The application utilizes Deepgram's API for transcription and summary generation.
 3. **Functionality**: The application provides full transcription and summary of the recorded audio.
 Other sections such as sentiment analysis, speaker quotes, personality scores, and traits are hard coded.
-The UI/UX front is developed according to the Figma design with dynamic functionality, especially for text extension upon click.
-Long hardcoded text is incorporated to test scrolling functionality.
 4. **UI/UX Modification**: The "IndRecord" page's UI/UX design has been modified according to the developer's vision to enhance user experience and aesthetic appeal.

 ## Deployment